HungThinh17/MySnapDrop/ARCHITECTURE.md

 - Renders `<App />` inside `#root` using `ReactDOM.createRoot` and `React.StrictMode`.
 - Imports global styles from `styles.css`.
 - Adds best-effort zoom-prevention handlers (in addition to viewport meta):
-  - Intercepts `gesturestart` to prevent pinch-zoom where supported.
+  - Intercepts `gesturestart` to try to prevent pinch-zoom where supported.
   - Intercepts rapid `touchend` events to mitigate double-tap zoom.
   - Note: modern mobile browsers may still allow zoom for accessibility; this is a best-effort layer.
+- Registers the service worker:
+  - On `window.load`, calls `navigator.serviceWorker.register("/sw.js")` if supported.
+  - Logs failures to `console.error` but does not block the app.

 ### 4.3 App Component (`client/src/App.jsx`)

-Manages application state and wires components to the backend API.
+The `App` component manages core state and coordinates API calls and UI components.

 - **State**:
-  - `selectedFiles`: files chosen for upload.
+  - `selectedFiles`: `File[]` chosen for upload.
-  - `uploadedFiles`: filenames currently on the server.
+  - `uploadedFiles`: metadata for files on the server:
-  - `uploadProgress`: per-file upload progress percentages.
+    - `{ name: string; size: number; mtimeMs: number }`.
+  - `uploadProgress`: object keyed by filename with percentage values for in-flight uploads.
-  - `notifications`: single active toast notification (success, error, info, warning).
+  - `notifications`: single active toast (type + message).
   - `confirmClearAllOpen`: whether the “clear all uploaded files” confirmation dialog is open.
+  - `aboutOpen`: whether the About dialog is open.
+  - `theme`: `"light"` or `"dark"`; toggles a CSS class on `<body>`.
+  - `serverOnline`: boolean indicating whether the last fetch to the backend succeeded.
+- **Derived values**:
+  - `uploadingFiles`:
+    - `Object.keys(uploadProgress)`; used to show progress bars for filenames currently uploading.
+  - `selectionSummary`:
+    - A small string summarizing selected files, e.g., `3 files · 12.4 MB`.
+    - Computed from `selectedFiles` count and total size.
+  - `canUpload`:
+    - `selectedFiles.length > 0 && serverOnline`.
+    - Controls the Upload button disabled state.
+- **Theme and server status effects**:
+  - When `theme` changes:
+    - Adds or removes `theme-dark` class on `document.body`.
+  - When `fetchFiles()` succeeds:
+    - Sets `serverOnline = true`.
+  - When `fetchFiles()` fails:
+    - Sets `serverOnline = false` and shows an error toast.
 - **Notifications**:
   - `showNotification(type, message)`:
-    - Replaces any existing toast with a new one (no stacking).
+    - Replaces the current toast with `{ id, type, message }`.
     - Auto-dismisses after ~3.5 seconds.
-  - Toasts are rendered in a bottom-center `.toast-container`.
+  - Toasts are rendered in a bottom-center `.toast-container` and can be dismissed by click.
 - **API integration**:
   - `fetchFiles()`:
+    - Tries `GET /files/meta` first:
+      - If OK and returns an array, maps it to `{ name, size, mtimeMs }` objects and sets `uploadedFiles`.
+    - If `/files/meta` is unavailable or fails:
-    - `GET /files`, populates `uploadedFiles`.
+      - Falls back to `GET /files` (names-only).
+      - Maps names to `{ name, size: 0, mtimeMs: 0 }`.
+    - On any error after both attempts:
-    - On failure shows an error toast.
+      - Marks `serverOnline = false` and shows an error toast.
   - `uploadFileWithRetry(file)`:
     - Uses `XMLHttpRequest` to `POST /upload`.
-    - Tracks upload progress via `xhr.upload.onprogress` → updates `uploadProgress[file.name]`.
+    - Tracks upload progress and updates `uploadProgress[file.name]`.
     - Retries on status `0` or 5xx with exponential backoff (up to 3 attempts).
     - On success:
-      - Shows success toast per file.
+      - Shows a success toast per file.
-      - Clears progress entry and refreshes the list via `fetchFiles()`.
+      - Clears progress entry and refreshes `uploadedFiles` via `fetchFiles()`.
     - On final failure:
-      - Shows error toast and clears progress entry.
+      - Shows an error toast and clears progress entry.
   - `handleDeleteFile(filename)`:
+    - If `serverOnline` is `false`, shows an error toast and returns early.
-    - `DELETE /files/:filename`.
+    - Otherwise sends `DELETE /files/:filename`.
     - Shows success or error toast based on response text and status.
     - Refreshes `uploadedFiles` via `fetchFiles()`.
   - `performClearAllUploaded()`:
+    - Called when the user confirms clear-all in the modal.
     - First attempts bulk `DELETE /files`:
-      - On success, shows success toast, clears `uploadedFiles`, and refetches.
+      - On success, shows a success toast, clears `uploadedFiles`, and refetches.
-      - On non-404 error, shows error toast.
+      - On non-404 error, shows an error toast and closes the dialog.
-    - If bulk is unavailable / 404 or bulk request fails:
+    - If bulk is unavailable / 404 or request fails:
-      - Falls back to deleting each file via `DELETE /files/:filename` in a loop.
+      - Falls back to deleting each file via `DELETE /files/:filename` in a loop using current `uploadedFiles`.
       - Summarizes results with success/warning/error toast.
-    - Closes the confirmation dialog afterwards.
+      - Refetches the list and closes the dialog.
 - **Selection & upload rules**:
   - `handleFilesSelected(files)`:
-    - Merges new files into `selectedFiles` while avoiding exact duplicates in the current selection (same name + size).
+    - Merges new files into `selectedFiles`.
+    - Avoids exact duplicates in the current selection (same name + size).
     - For duplicates, increments a skipped count and shows an info toast like `X duplicate file(s) were skipped.`.
   - `handleUpload()`:
+    - If `serverOnline` is `false`, shows an error toast and returns.
-    - If no selected files, shows info toast.
+    - If no selected files, shows an info toast and returns.
-    - Compares `selectedFiles` against `uploadedFiles`:
+    - Compares `selectedFiles` against `uploadedFiles` by filename:
-      - Files whose name already exists on the server are skipped.
+      - Files whose name already exists on the server are added to a `skipped` list.
-      - Shows a warning toast indicating how many will be skipped (with a short preview of names).
+      - Shows a warning toast indicating how many will be skipped (with a short preview of filenames).
-    - If no new files remain, shows info toast and returns.
     - Uploads only new files via `uploadFileWithRetry`.
+    - If no new files remain, shows an info toast and returns.
     - Clears `selectedFiles` after starting uploads.
 - **Rendering**:
   - Top-level layout:
+    - Header with:
-    - Header with app title and subtitle.
+      - App title and subtitle.
+      - Right-aligned status section:
+        - Green/red status dot that reflects `serverOnline`.
+        - Theme toggle (“Dark mode” / “Light mode”).
-    - Main grid with:
+    - Main grid:
-      - Transfer area: `DropZone` + `FileControls`.
+      - Transfer area: `DropZone` + `FileControls` + selection summary and offline hint.
       - Files area: `UploadedFilesList`.
     - Footer:
       - `QrSection` (QR trigger and modal).
-      - Author line: `Author: hungti17 - nphung75@gmail.com`.
+      - Author line: `Author: hungti17 – nphung75@gmail.com` and an “About” link.
   - Dialogs:
     - QR modal (for scanning on another device).
     - Clear-all confirmation modal (before bulk deletion).
+    - About modal explaining how to use the app and QR feature.
+  - Offline hint:
+    - When `serverOnline` is `false`, shows a small red hint under the upload controls explaining that the server is offline and actions are disabled until the backend is started.

 ### 4.4 Components